What is a bridging loan?

 Refinancing and debt consolidation

-Releasing equity from an existing property to pay off pressing debts, fund a business, or avoid repossession while a longer-term solution is arranged.
+Releasing equity from an existing property to pay off pressing debts, fund a business, clear an HMRC demand, or avoid repossession while a longer-term solution is arranged.

 How does the exit strategy affect my application?

 The exit strategy is how you plan to repay the bridging loan at the end of the term.
-Lenders look at this closely.
-Common exits include: refinancing onto a buy-to-let or residential mortgage, selling the property, or completing a development and selling units.
+Lenders assess this closely.
+Common exits include: refinancing onto a buy-to-let or commercial mortgage, selling the property, or completing a development and selling units.
 A clear, credible exit makes your application significantly stronger — even if your credit history is poor.

 How we introduce you to a bridging lender

-We are a credit introducer, not a lender.
-We do not run credit checks or charge upfront fees.
-We review your situation, match you to the most suitable lender on our panel, and make a direct introduction.
-You then deal with the lender directly from that point.
+Adverse Credit Brokers is a trading style of Archangel Private Finance Limited.
+We are a specialist business finance introducer — not a lender and not FCA-authorised.
+We review your business situation, identify the most suitable lenders on our panel, and make a direct introduction.
+You deal with the lender directly from that point.
+No upfront fees.